Nature and environment

 On arrival guests are informed on the different aspects of the ecological nature of hotel Maya Luna.
 We kindly ask them to use the rainwater as well as the electricity in a responsible way.
 Linen and towels are changed every 3 days at our ecological resort.
 We offer 24 hours electricity at our ecological resort.
 All bungalows have an energy saving fan and use energy saving lights.
 There is no air conditioning nor television in the bungalows.
 There is a television in the restaurant where you can watch your favorite (sports) event.
-The windows of the bungalows permit the sea- breeze to pass freely through your bungalow, what the locals call: Mayan-airconditioning.
+The windows of the bungalows permit the sea- breeze to pass freely through your bungalow.
+The locals call this Mayan-airconditioning.

 Ecological resort Maya Luna joined a program which stimulates its members, all of them small business owners, to only buy with each other.
 As much as we can, we work with local providers.
 We buy the daily caught of local fisherman.
 Some of the menu ingredients, for example bananas, papaya and coriander, grow in our garden.

-Maya Luna respects reproduction time of lobster as well as conch, during which it is prohibited to sell, buy and eat it.
+Maya Luna respects reproduction time of lobster as well as conch.
 We don’t buy lobster or conch from fisherman nor sell it in our restaurant during it’s respectively reproduction time.
-We separate non-organic and organic waste, behind the restaurant we run a compost of all organic waste.
+We separate non-organic and organic waste.
+Behind the restaurant we run a compost of all organic waste.